Southern Grit

 On South Central Street in Knoxville's Old City, Southern Grit draws a loyal crowd that returns not for novelty but for consistency.
 The kitchen works within the Southern comfort tradition, and the room has the unhurried quality that regulars tend to claim as their own.
 It sits comfortably in Knoxville's mid-tier dining scene, where neighbourhood identity matters as much as the plate.

 South Central Street in Knoxville's Old City has a particular rhythm to it, especially after dark.
 The block anchors a dining corridor that has matured over the past decade from a patchwork of bars and late-night spots into something with more culinary intention.
 Southern Grit, at 126 S Central St, occupies a position on that street that feels earned rather than accidental.
-The room draws people back, and that consistency, more than any single dish or marketing effort, is what defines the place in the minds of its regulars.
+The room draws people back, and that consistency, more than any single dish or marketing effort, is what defines the bar in the minds of its regulars.

 What the Old City Dining Scene Looks Like Now